Estonian spies warn EU on Russian security threat

 Spy games

-It was also visible in its increasing recklessness in espionage operations inside Europe in recent years.
+It was also visible in its increasing recklessness in espionage operations inside Europe in recent times.

-Russian spies and their agents were caught out in operations in Austria, Belgium, Estonia, Greece, Latvia, Lithuania, Macedonia, Montenegro, the Netherlands, Poland, Portugal, the UK, and Ukraine in greater numbers than ever between 2014 and 2018.
+Russian spies and their agents were caught out in operations in Austria, Belgium, Estonia, Greece, Latvia, Lithuania, Macedonia, Montenegro, the Netherlands, Poland, Portugal, the UK, and Ukraine in greater numbers than usual between 2014 and 2018.

 In Belgium, the home of the EU institutions and the Nato HQ, the military intelligence service, the so-called ADIV, recently caught one of its officers in passing classified information to a suspected Russian agent.